JustinBeaudry/stencils/README.md

 Stencils
 =============

-A simple CLI tool for writing and generating templates for projects.
-Template CLI is a simplified yeoman.
+A simple CLI tool for writing and generating templates for projects; a simplified yeoman.

 ## Getting Started